 Any applicable State laws or local ordinances.

-CCHA shall not discriminate because of race, color, national origin, sex, religion, familial status, disability, sexual orientation or gender identity in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land, that is part of a development under the CCHA’s jurisdiction covered by a public housing Annual Contributions Contract with HUD.
+HACC shall not discriminate because of race, color, national origin, sex, religion, familial status, disability, sexual orientation or gender identity in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land, that is part of a development under the HACC’s jurisdiction covered by a public housing Annual Contributions Contract with HUD.
 24 CFR § 100

-CCHA shall not discriminate against individuals entitled to protections under the Violence Against Women Act, nor will CCHA take any retaliatory actions against individuals who report crimes including domestic violence or other actions covered by the Violence Against Women Act.
+HACC shall not discriminate against individuals entitled to protections under the Violence Against Women Act, nor will HACC take any retaliatory actions against individuals who report crimes including domestic violence or other actions covered by the Violence Against Women Act.

-CCHA shall not deny admission to otherwise qualified applicants because of their membership in some group to which negative behavior may be imputed (e.g., families with children born to unmarried parents).
+HACC shall not deny admission to otherwise qualified applicants because of their membership in some group to which negative behavior may be imputed (e.g., families with children born to unmarried parents).
 Instead, each applicant who is a member of a particular group will be treated as an individual based on his or her history and behavior.
 24 CFR § 960.203(a)

-CCHA will work continuously to affirmatively further fair housing and to remove impediments to housing choice by members of protected classes.
+HACC will work continuously to affirmatively further fair housing and to remove impediments to housing choice by members of protected classes.

-CCHA will offer units only in the order prescribed by this policy, since any other method violates the rights of applicants.
+HACC will offer units only in the order prescribed by this policy, since any other method violates the rights of applicants.

 Reasonable Accommodations

-CCHA, as a public agency that provides affordable housing to eligible families, has a legal obligation to provide “unit modifications” and “reasonable accommodations” to applicants and residents if they or any family members have a disability.
+HACC, as a public agency that provides affordable housing to eligible families, has a legal obligation to provide “unit modifications” and “reasonable accommodations” to applicants and residents if they or any family members have a disability.
 24 CFR § 8.4

-A unit modification is some adaptation or change CCHA can make to its apartments, buildings, or sites.
-A reasonable accommodation is a modification CCHA can make to its methods and procedures (but not Federal law, regulations or CCHA policies).
-Both unit modifications and reasonable accommodations are carried out to enable an otherwise eligible applicant or resident with a disability to take full advantage of and use CCHA’s programs, including those that are operated by other agencies in CCHA-owned public space.
+A unit modification is some adaptation or change HACC can make to its apartments, buildings, or sites.
+A reasonable accommodation is a modification HACC can make to its methods and procedures (but not Federal law, regulations or HACC policies).
+Both unit modifications and reasonable accommodations are carried out to enable an otherwise eligible applicant or resident with a disability to take full advantage of and use HACC’s programs, including those that are operated by other agencies in HACC-owned public space.
 24 CFR § 8.20

 A modification or accommodation is not reasonable if it: 24 CFR § 8.21(b) and 24 CFR § 8.24(a)(2)